SheerinIbrahim/AI_Projects/Gesture_based_volume_control/README.md

 OpenCV – for video capture and drawing

-MediaPipe – for real-time hand tracking
+HandTrackingSheerin - A custom Python package used for hand tracking and gesture recognition using MediaPipe

 NumPy – for mathematical operations